marcpalumbo/Great_Resignation_Analysis/README.md

 - What will future U.S. economic trends look like?
 - What industries will be most impacted in the future by resignations?

-### _Communication Protocols_

-Our team has determined that communication protocols will be as follows:

-- Responsiveness and transparency are important, we have agreed that slack messages and updates will be provided as work is being done.

-- Sharing and collaboration are some of the more important aspects of getting this project done, in addition to our Github Repository, we have created a shared google drive.
-We believed that the google drive was a quicker way to share our resources and files as we progress through the project

-- We have agreed to at least two meeting times per week, with additional meetings being scheduled on a weekly basis determined by necessity and amount of work needed to be completed.
-It is likely this will be needed each week.
-Our group slack channel has been active on a daily basis with news and updates.
-We have thus far been meeting an extra 1-2x per week via zoom.

 ## Project Methodology

 **Data Cleaning/ETL:** Python, Pandas, Jupyter Notebook, CSV file,